Donations stay local to fund critical treatments, healthcare services, pediatric medical equipment and charitable care.

 Sunday, October 27th, Noon to 6pm

 We have been blessed with the generous donations of game publishers of some of the best game in the hobby gaming industry as well as from members of the Saint Peter's Game Night community.
-We are offering our Sixth Annual Play-to-Win Program as a part of our Extra Life weekend game marathon this year.
+We are offering our Seventh Annual Play-to-Win Program as a part of our Extra Life weekend game marathon this year.

 Play-to-Win is one of the most fun aspects of our weekend.
 Due to the generosity of our game sponsors (please support them as a thank you for their generosity), we have a library of some of the best hobby board games for our guests to play and enjoy throughout the game marathon.